Our students often extern with justices of the Florida Supreme Court. FSU Law students represented three of the nine externs during summer 2018.

 Externships allow students to earn academic credit while working off campus in a law office or court.

-- Students placed in 22 cities including Tallahassee, Atlanta, Miami, Orlando, Los Angeles, Washington, D.C., London, and N.Y.C.
+- Students placed in 36 cities, including Atlanta, Miami, New Orleans, Orlando, Tallahassee, Tampa, Washington, D.C., and London.

 - 31 students were in full-time litigation placements.

 - 23 students were at in-house corporate counsel placements.